-Speak to your HR or Corporate Social Responsibility (CSR) department and ask if your company matches funds or has a programme in place to donate a certain amount to charitable causes.
-Let them know what you'll be doing and who you're supporting.
+Speak to your HR or Corporate Social Responsibility (CSR) department and ask if your company matches funds or has another programme in place to donate a certain amount to charitable causes.
+Let them know about your participation at Oxfam Trailwalker, and check for possibilities.

-We can provide information or official documentation that your company may need detailing our 80G status.
-We will be happy to send your employer a letter of thanks and a Certificate of Appreciation after the event on request.
+We can provide all information or official documentation that your company may need detailing our 80G status.
+We will be happy to send your employer a Letter of Gratitude and a Certificate of Appreciation after the event, on request.

-The following companies have match funding programmes in place: 3M, AMP, Australand, Barclays, Bloomberg, Credit Suisse, Deutsche Bank, Ebay, Google, Macquarie Group, Sun Microsystems, Symantec, Thomson Reuters, UBS, Unilever, Vodafone.
+The following companies have in the past contributed to their employees’ Oxfam Trailwalker journeys through match funding programmes: 3M, AMP, Australand, Barclays, Bloomberg, CISCO, Credit Suisse, Deutsche Bank, Diageo Spirits, Ebay, Google, Goldman Sachs, Macquarie Group, Sun Microsystems, Symantec, Thomson Reuters, UBS, Unilever and Vodafone, among others.

 If you don't see your employer on the list, ask if they would consider a match funding programme!